The \'etale local structure of algebraic stacks: Coherent completeness and effectivity

-We can now finish the general coherent completeness theorem: \begin{proof}[Proof of \Cref{T:complete}] The necessity of the condition follows from \Cref{P:gms-cohocomp-necc}.
-By effectivity (\Cref{T:effectivity}), the completion $\hat{\cX}$ of $\{\cX_{\cZ}^{[n]}\}$ exists and is linearly fundamental.
-By formal functions (\Cref{C:formal-fns}), the good moduli space of $\hat{\cX}$ is $X$.
-By Tannaka duality, there is an induced morphism $f\colon \hat{\cX}\to \cX$ and it is affine~\cite[Prop.~3.2]{luna-field}, cf.\ \Cref{P:refinement}\itemref{P:refinement:affine_diag}.
+Hence, the good moduli space of $\hat{\cX}$ is $X$.
+By Tannaka duality, there is an induced morphism $f\colon \hat{\cX}\to \cX$ and it is affine~\cite[Prop.~3.2]{luna-field}.
 The composition $\hat{\cX}\to \cX\to X$ is a good moduli space and hence of finite type~\cite[Thm.~A.1]{luna-field}.
 It follows that $f$ is of finite type.
 Since $f$ is formally \'etale, it is thus \'etale.
 Luna's fundamental lemma (\Cref{L:fundamental-lemma}) now implies that $f \co \hat{\cX} \to \cX$ is an isomorphism.
-In particular, $\cX$ is linearly fundamental, i.e.\ has the resolution property. \end{proof}
+In particular, $\cX$ is linearly fundamental, i.e., has the resolution property. \end{proof}

 We are now in position to prove Formal GAGA (\Cref{C:formal-gaga}).